The State of Electronic Health Records Security in 2026

 §164.312(e) — Transmission Security

 Any electronic PHI transmitted over a network — including your internal clinical network — must be protected against unauthorized access.
-TLS 1.2 or higher for web-based EHR access, encrypted VPNs for remote access, and secure direct messaging for care coordination are all standard implementations.
+TLS 1.2 or higher for web-based EHR access, encrypted VPNs for remote access, and secure direct messaging for care coordination are standard implementations.

 Implementing EHR Security: 6 Foundational Steps

-Conduct a HIPAA Security Risk Analysis
+Conduct a Security Risk Analysis

-Verify Encryption at Rest and in Transit
+Enforce Encryption at Rest and in Transit

-Test Backup and Incident Response Procedures
+Test and Update Your Incident Response Plan

 Access Control, Encryption, and Network Segmentation in Practice

 Three technical controls — access control, encryption, and network segmentation — account for the largest measurable reduction in EHR breach risk and appear as required or addressable safeguards in both the HIPAA Security Rule and the NIST Cybersecurity Framework (CSF) 2.0.
+Our NIST CSF implementation guide walks through applying the framework to a healthcare environment step by step.

 Role-Based Access Control